 Cyberattacks, malicious internet-based activity and online and offline fraud are prevalent and continue to increase.
-These threats are becoming increasingly difficult to detect.
+These threats are becoming increasingly difficult to detect especially as more advanced artificial intelligence and machine learning become available and increasingly used.
 These threats come from a variety of sources, including traditional computer "hackers", threat actors, employee error, theft or misuse, sophisticated nation-states, and nation-state supported actors.
 We and the third parties upon which we rely may be subject to a variety of evolving threats, including but not limited to social-engineering attacks (including through phishing attacks); software bugs; malicious code (such as viruses and worms); denial-of-service attacks (such as credential stuffing); malware (including as a result of advanced persistent threat intrusions); supply-chain attacks, server malfunctions, software and hardware failures; loss of data or other information technology assets; adware; natural disasters; terrorism; war; telecommunication and electrical failures; ransomware attacks; and other similar threats.